 The progress of pupils who have special educational needs is good; over 47% attained grades A*-B.

-For Science, Maths and English at both secondary and post-16 phase attainment and progress are deemed Outstanding by the KHDA.
-However successes at DESC are not confined to the core subjects however.
+However successes at DESC are not confined to the core subjects.
 Attainment is at least above average and progress is often outstanding in almost all subjects of the curriculum.
 Particular strengths in GCSE results for 2015 include art, drama, French, Spanish and humanities.
 Physical education is particularly strong.

 DESC is however pretty much an outstanding school across the board - from personal responsibility of students to its community, from the quality of leadership to curriculum quality, this is very much a school at the top of its game.

-The school, like its sister DESS, is a non-profit making organisation.
-This does not mean that its school fees will be any cheaper than a for-profit school - they are not.
+The college, like its sister school DESS, is a non-profit making organisation.
+This does not mean that its fees will be any cheaper than a for-profit school - they are not.
 In theory it does mean that revenue is more likely to go towards teacher salaries (aiding retention), facilities, training, etc.

-Fees start at 74,219 a year in Year 7, and rise to just shy of 80,000 AED tuition fee in Year 12.
-The school has very recently introduced a sibling discount, to be available in the 2017/18 academic year.
+Fees start at AED 77,782 a year in Year 7, and rise to AED 83,600 tuition fee in Year 13.
+The school has introduced a sibling discount, available in the 2017/18 academic year and expected to be extended to 2018/19.
 Click for full DESC fee information by year group.

-Total annual fees do not include charges for GCSE and GCE examinations or any external examination eg: music, instrumental, dance, etc.
+Total annual fees do not include charges for GCSE and GCE examinations or any external examinations eg: music, instrumental, dance, etc.